Patterns in Sinai's walk: The limit points of the environment

-For each point in $\mathcal K^c$, Proposition \ref{PropdensityBelow} provides an open set $\mathcal U$ containing it so that for some $A(\mathcal U)>1$ and for all large enough $n$ we have Now each such set $\mathcal U$ can be written as a union of elements of a fixed countable base.
+Now each such set $\mathcal U$ can be written as a union of elements of a fixed countable base.
 Thus $K^c$ can be covered with a countable collection of open sets $\mathcal U_k$ satisfying \eqref{AU}.
-By the first Borel-Cantelli Lemma and the union bound, no $\mathcal U_k$ contains a limit point a.s. \end{proof}
+By the first Borel--Cantelli Lemma and the union bound, no $\mathcal U_k$ contains a limit point a.s. \end{pf}

-The promised complement of Proposition \ref{geomSequences1} goes as follows.
+The promised complement of Proposition~\ref{geomSequences1} is as follows.

-\begin{proposition} If $c>1$, then with probability one, the limit points of $\{m(Z_{c^n}): n>1/\log c\}$ include the points of the set
+\begin{proposition} If $c>1$, then with probability one, the limit points of $\{m(Z_{c^n})\dvtx n>1/\log c\}$ include the points of the set

 \end{proposition}